Alfred Redl: Legacy

-Redl's death was regretted both by the Emperor Franz Josef, who would have preferred that the colonel avoided dying in mortal sin, and by Austrian Intelligence, which would have preferred to interrogate him on the full extent of his disclosures to the Russians.

-In the political post-mortem one Hungarian newspaper noted that "the Redl affair cannot be seen as a private matter.
+Redl's death was regretted both by Emperor Franz Josef, who would have preferred that the colonel avoided dying in mortal sin, and by the intelligence service, which would have preferred to interrogate him on the full extent of his disclosures to the Russians.
+In the political post-mortem one newspaper noted that "the Redl affair cannot be seen as a private matter.
 Redl is not an individual but a system.
 Whilst soldiers elsewhere are taught to love their homelands, lack of patriotism is held to be the greatest military virtue in this unfortunate monarchy.
-With us military education culminates in all national feeling being driven out of our soldiers...
+With us military education culminates in all national feeling being driven out of our soldiers ...
 In the Redl affair this spirit has had its revenge.
 The Austrian and the Hungarian soldiers possess no fatherland; they only have a war lord."

+In 1950, U.S. Senator Joseph McCarthy brought up the case of Alfred Redl in an influential speech at the outset of the Lavender Scare, in which gay employees of the State Department were fired.
+McCarthy believed the Redl case illustrated that "the pervert is easy prey to the blackmailer", and that therefore homosexuals should be banned from working for the State Department.
+He claimed that "We're not disturbed about them because of their morals, but because they are dangerous to this country."